jha-shubham01/django-custom-management-command/README.md

 # Django Custom Management Command

 # Description
-This project shows how to create Django custom managment command and use them.
+This project shows how to create Django custom management commands and use them.

 ## Technology Stack
 Backend: Django <br />